Will I need my parents’ information?

 - At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?

 - If you are not sure if you were in foster care, check with your state child welfare agency.
-You can find out the contact information for your state child welfare agency by visiting your state child welfare agency.

 - As determined by a court in your state of legal residence, are you or were you an emancipated minor?